 Each minority has its own unique existential risk.

-So far we can state with confidence that over a million South Africans have left (fled if you like) the country under duress of rape, torture, and murder.
+So far we can state with confidence that over a million South Africans have left (involuntary emigration) the country under duress of rape, torture, and murder.
 Other factors may include human rights violations, racism, and economic discrimination.
 For some minority groups, like the “Boers” or Afrikaners, this already represents a form of cultural genocide as their descendants in their new countries will be Canadian, Australian, Russian, etc. They will have given up their language, perhaps religion, cultural traditions, and country of birth – just to survive.

-Over 2000 farmers have left South Africa and migrated to the United States in 2020.
+Over 2000 farmers have left South Africa and migrated to the United States in 2020 alone.

 Twenty years ago there were 120 000 commercial farmers in South Africa, there are now only 38 000 farmers left.
 Of the murders one third are black victims, two-thirds are white victims.
 In the past ten years, there had been 2818 farm attacks, over 600 farmers were murdered.
 Many crippled, maimed, blinded and some raped.
 Making South Africa unique in the world, it is four times more dangerous to be a farmer than an ordinary citizen in South Africa and twice as dangerous as being a policeman.

 READ MORE: Webinar on Food security and farm murders